TommyTran732/Arch-Setup-Script/README.md

 | 17                  | @/cryptkey                   | /cryptkey                | Encrypted BTRFS (nodatacow) |

 ### To do
-1. Automate wheel user setup
-2. Install yay and setup opensnitch
+1. Install yay and setup opensnitch
-3. Reduce the number of password prompts
+2. Reduce the number of password prompts
-4. Automatic secure boot setup with your own keys (no, we are not using shim).
+3. Automatic secure boot setup with your own keys (no, we are not using shim).
-5. Optional Nvidia driver installation
+4. Optional Nvidia driver installation
-6. Automatic zram setup
+5. Automatic zram setup